 It *is*, in fact, about the idea.
 But the idea was found within the cast-offs of an existing vocational work, and there might be something in there that sparks an idea for you.

-Because I still think there is something to be said for us “small fry” Daytona Beach entrepreneurs — the service business owners, the independent retailers, the salespeople, the franchisee, etc. — who look at the stories of those who have succeeded rather dramatically, and to see what it is they did.
+Because I still think there is something to be said for us “small fry” Central Florida entrepreneurs — the service business owners, the independent retailers, the salespeople, the franchisee, etc. — who look at the stories of those who have succeeded rather dramatically, and to see what it is they did.

 Whether it’s a new product or service line within your existing business, or something brand new, sometimes we need to just open our eyes to identify and begin solving problems in an effective way.

-Solving Problems in Daytona Beach Businesses with Effective Solutions
+Solving Problems in Central Florida Businesses with Effective Solutions

 “Every problem has in it the seeds of its own solution.
 If you don’t have any problems, you don’t get any seeds.” – Norman Vincent Peale